 Phase 2 is the most important step in your investment career.
 You need to establish a solid foundation of investments that you can build on in future years.
 I do not study mutual funds, so I am not qualified to offer advice on a mutual fund strategy.
 Rather, I believe investing in a combination of ETFs and common stocks is a prudent approach for many new investors.

 Your initial investments should be growth oriented, but conservative.
 I recommend low-risk companies with reasonably good growth prospects for the next five years.
-Each and every month, I recommend undervalued, high-quality companies in my Cabot Benjamin Graham Value Letter.
-Recommending high-quality value stocks is my specialty.
+Recommending high-quality value stocks is Cabot’s specialty.
 I scan thousands of companies every month and pick stocks selling at modest prices with expected earnings growth of at least 10% per year.
 I want companies that pay dividends, although I will recommend non-dividend paying companies if I think the company will start paying dividends within the next couple of years.

 The best route to financial independence is slowly accumulating wealth.
 Don’t expect to double your money every year.
 According to AAII, the average annual return for common stocks is 10% to 12% per year during the past 85 years.
 Nevertheless, an individual who invests $10,000 at the age of 27, adds $2,000 every year to his or her account for 35 years, and can average 11% annual returns including dividends, will end up with a cool $1,069,000 at age 62.

-All of these companies pay dividends with the exception of Research in Motion and Google, which offer exceptional growth potential.
-The list includes a diversified cross section of industry leaders, which is important because you will want to keep your risk low while you build for the future.
+When investing start with a list of 10-12 investments, with comparable amounts invested in each, which is a diversified cross-section of industry leaders.
+This is important because you will want to keep your risk low while you build for the future.
 Buying stocks in many different industries will reduce your risk.

 Phase 3 begins after your initial investments start to show noticeable profits.
 Your initial stocks should be held for the long haul, unless the industry or the company falters badly.
-Sell a stock if it has risen to its Minimum Sell Price or the long-term outlook has deteriorated and replace the stock with a better one.
-All of the Cabot advisory services notify subscribers when to sell a previously recommended stock.
+Sell a stock if it has risen to your target price or the long-term outlook has deteriorated and replace the stock with a better one.
+An advisory which offers a buy recommendation will notify subscribers when to sell a previously recommended stock.

 I advise adding stocks that are grossly undervalued and stocks with exceptional growth prospects.
 In addition, you might want to add to some of your smallest core holdings, but be sure that each company’s outlook remains robust.
 I also recommend offsetting your aggressive investments with bonds or defensive ETFs.
 You should be prepared to jettison risky stocks that underperform and sell stocks that become overvalued.